keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Introduction.md

 # [Tracking SARS-CoV-2](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/subsampled/8000?c=region&d=tree&f_country=Austria)

-* Here we see the phylogenetic tree of SARS-CoV-2, constructed based on all 8000 viral sequences submitted from all around the world.
+* Here we see the phylogenetic tree of SARS-CoV-2, constructed based on 8000 viral sequences submitted from all around the world.
 As we have seen previously, every branch of the tree represents a new mutation.

 * The tree can be zoomed in by clicking on a branch.
 Colours indicate the origin of a specific SARS-CoV-2 sample.
 Unlike in the example figure, circles we see here are representing samples, not mutations.